aivizionz/PyramidMongoAPI/README.md

 ### Testing the app in local machine

-You could access the myapp Web API through browser or Linux curl command on the default view provided by pserve on localhost:6543.
+You could access the app Web API through browser or Linux curl command on the default view provided by pserve on localhost:6543.

 Before testing ensure that you have configured the MongoDB database and collections as required by pyramidmongoapp.
 You can use mongo shell and create databases: usersdb and sessiondb.